Safety Considerations for your Learning Tower®

 - The Learning Tower must only be used under adult supervision.
 Your child must ALWAYS remain within arms reach.

 - Prior to use, ensure all dangerous and poisonous items are out of reach.
 Also ensure the tower is not placed near any hot surfaces or items.
+It is also prudent to remove all things from peripheral reach to avoid your little one dangerously leaning or reaching from their tower.

 - The Learning Tower is designed to be stood on.
 It is not designed to be played on, rocked on or lent out of.
+It is not designed to be used as a seat or a chair ( with the exception of the Tavolo when converted to a chair and table)

 - The Learning Tower is also designed to be used flush up against a solid structure such as kitchen bench top or cupboard, bathroom vanity etc. It is not designed to be used without this support structure in place.